clarkgrubb/data-tools/README.md

 This forces the client to determine the meaning of the positions and hard code those positions in code.

-The [JSON Schema](https://json-schema.org/) standard can be used make sure that JSON is as expected:
+The [JSON Schema](https://json-schema.org/) standard can be used make sure that JSON data is as expected:

     $ brew install check-jsonschema